opengeospatial/geoparquet/format-specs/geoparquet.md

 ### Bounding Box Columns

-A bounding box column MUST be a Parquet group field with 4 child fields named `xmin`, `xmax`, `ymin`, and `ymax`.
+A bounding box column MUST be a Parquet group field with 4 child fields named `xmin`, `xmax`, `ymin`, and `ymax` representing the geometry's coordinate range.
 For three dimensions the additional fields `zmin` and `zmax` MAY be present but are not required.
 The fields MUST be of Parquet type `FLOAT` or `DOUBLE`.
 The repetition of a bounding box column MUST match the geometry column's [repetition](#repetition).
 A row MUST contain a bounding box value if and only if the row contains a geometry value.
 In cases where the geometry is optional and a row does not contain a geometry value, the row MUST NOT contain a bounding box value.

 The bounding box column MUST be at the root of the schema.
 The bounding box column MUST NOT be nested in a group.